alejandrocamilo/YouTube-Clone/README.md

 # YouTube Clone Project

-This project shows the exact YouTube Clone Design with all the details as the original YouTube to a professional level
+I have developed the exact YouTube's design which is the closest design of original youtube.com website